cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 You can check the [sample YAML](samples/cluster-example-replica-from-volume-snapshot.yaml) for it in the `samples/` subdirectory.

+The example assumes that the application database and its owning user are set to the default, `app`.
+If the PostgreSQL cluster being restored uses different names, you must specify them as documented in [Configure the application database](recovery.md#configure-the-application-database).
+You should also consider copying over the application user secret from the original cluster and keep it synchronized with the source.
+See ["About PostgreSQL Roles"](#about-postgresql-roles) for more details.

 ## Demoting a Primary to a Replica Cluster